jonsteingrimsson/jonsteingrimsson.github.io/index.md

 author_profile: true
 ---

 I am an assistant professor in the Department of Biostatistics at Brown University (Email: jon_steingrimsson@brown.edu).
+My main methodological research interests are machine learning for health data, survival analysis, and design and analysis of clinical trials.

-Prior to joining Brown, I received my PhD from the Department of Statistical Science at Cornell University advised by Professor Rob Strawderman.
-From 2015-2017 I was a Postdoctoral Fellow with Professor Michael Rosenblum at Johns Hopkins University.
+My cv can be found here.